InstanceOfAnObject/InstanceOfAnObject.github.io/_posts/2015-07-05-welcome-to-jekyll.markdown

 My first option was [Ghost](https://ghost.org/).
 For whoever doesn't know about it, [Ghost](https://ghost.org/) is a publishing platform based on [node.js](https://nodejs.org/en/) and (Express)[http://expressjs.com/].
 The community is very active and the product features are pretty impressive.
 The problem is that I don't intend to collaborate or do anything else than put some words out there.

-All my content here is pretty static so I didn't see the use of a database or any other more advanced features.
+Most of all, I didn't want to have a database to store static content.

 I want to write and publish.
 Done.